 Why I’m choosing podcast interviews

 Because I’ve been keeping track of where my customers came from last year, I noticed that several good customers said they heard me on a podcast.
 That makes me think that for the right person, hearing me on a podcast they like is enough to get them to reach out.

 On the other hand, I’ve never had a high-value client say they first found out about me through a guest post.
 It’s entirely possible that they don’t remember and got on my list via a guest post, but clearly they don’t stick in people’s minds as much as the podcast interviews.

 Plus, as I said above, a podcast interview is much less labor intensive for me.
 I can talk all day!
 I’ve delegated some of the research and pitching process to my assistant, so that pretty much all I have to do is show up and talk.

 Guest posts, on the other hand, require a lot more of my time personally.
 I can still outsource some of the research and pitching, but I feel like it requires more personalized pitches (which I would need to brainstorm and come up with) not to mention the writing, editing, back and forth with the outlet to get it approved, etc.

 (P.S.
 Just want to mention that pitching and writing guest posts is something you CAN outsource to my team if that’s a direction you want to go.
 Reach out to me here for more info.)

 So for me, podcast interviews seem like the way to go for now.

 What about you?
-What promotional strategies will you focus on in 2018?
+What promotional strategies will you focus on this year?
 I’d be curious to hear your thoughts in the comments below.